stephanie-w/brainscribble/content/statinf2.md

 ```
 ## [1] 1.644854
 ```
-the 95% percentile corresponds to the value 1.64.
+the 95% percentile corresponds to the value 1.64 (see also zthe z table above).

 ## Hypothesis tests and Confidence Intervals